Pabl0Parra/TUTORIAL-APP-REACT/README.md

-In this project I´m using React JS to develop a tutorial, in which with two buttons, new users can move forward and backward through the tips, modifying the help text and background image every time either button is clicked.
+In this project I´m using React JS to develop a tutorial in which, with two buttons, new users can move forward and backward through the tips, modifying the help text and background image every time either button is clicked.
 I will also implement a welcome screen with a button to begin the tutorial.
 Since I don´t yet have the proper documentation or an API, I will hardcore some example data to reproduce the desire output.